 It’s important to know that you are not alone on your journey!

-Key things to know about PHP’s support groups:
+Key things to know about PHP’s special interest groups:

-- Support Group leaders are knowledgeable volunteers who are parents of children with disabilities.
+- Parent support group leaders are knowledgeable volunteers who are parents of children with disabilities.
+The BFF Project and Sibshops are led by professionals and/or PHP staff.

 - Most meet monthly on Zoom.